 We got there just as our friends, who had arrived earlier to watch a gumboot dance by the Kliptown Youth Program, were already leaving, because the show had gotten so lame.
-It turns out that was the highlight of the day, and we'd missed it (to read about and see pictures of it, go to Bing's blog).
+It turns out that was the highlight of the day, and we’d missed it.
 Can I just say here that the whole South African concept of time is actually still a mystery to me.
-Whenever I'm anywhere at the appointed time, nothing happens, and it turns out that I'm way too uptight about keeping to a schedule.
-But then when I think surely an event will start later because they always do around here, that's the day when the program started right on the dot.
+Whenever I’m anywhere at the appointed time, nothing happens, and it turns out that I’m way too uptight about keeping to a schedule.
+But then when I think surely an event will start later because they always do around here, that’s the day when the program started right on the dot.

 So what to do now?
 Walter Sisulu Square, a vast space framed by the very seedy-looking Soweto Hotel, conjuring an aura of 1970s Eastern Block, was more or less deserted.
+[Note by editor: the Soweto Hotel has since then been renovated, check out the Soweto Hotel website.]
 The only thing showing up en masse was not flame throwers but a long row of porta-potties.
 I think the event planners might have gotten a little bit ahead of themselves.
 And the DJ music, presumably tiding people over to the next event, was terrible.
 The entire scene was depressing, to be honest.
 Our friends decided to head to the Kliptown Youth Centre to hand out a few donations and perhaps catch an impromptu encore of the gumboot dance, but I knew it was futile to attempt dragging Noisette there.
-I can barely get him to attend our own kids' various music and sports performances.
+I can barely get him to attend our own kids’ various music and sports performances.

 We’d already visited Walter Sisulu Square previously, and had read its most prominent feature, the Freedom Charter, enclosed in a rotunda at the center.
 The most memorable part about that, back then, was the guy who could play the South African national anthem on a recorder blowing through his nose.
 But when that guy approaches you the second time around with a huge whiff of alcohol preceding him from five yards out, then it’s not quite so cute and quirky anymore.
 So after some debate, and after me breathing a huge sigh of relief that our car was still where we had parked it because surely Noisette would have blamed me and my ill-fated outing if it hadn’t, we decided to check out the antique stores in Parktown North/Parkhurst.